blocknetdx/documentation/docs/blockdx/listings.md

 title: Block DX Exchange Listings
 description: Block DX is a decentralized exchange powered with over 100 assets trading.
-The exchange has free listings and more continuously being added.
+The exchange has free listings with more continuously being added.

 # Block DX Listings